FREE EXPEDITED SHIPPING

 Credit: Mercer Culinary

 A French sauce spoon is generally flat and has a notch on the side.
 It's used to scoop up the sauce from a savory dish.
-On the other hand, a saucier spoon guides sauce for a more precise serving of sweet dishes.
+Meanwhile, a saucier spoon helps pour sauce more precisely over sweet dishes.

 Summary